graptolite/dip-strike-plot/README.md

-# GNU GPL License Notice
-Copyright (C) 2022  Yingbo Li

-This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with this program.
-If not, see <https://www.gnu.org/licenses/>.
 # Usage
 1) Enter data into a csv file, whose name matches the CSV_FILE in `config.py`.
 This csv file must have the following header columns (additional columns may also be present, such as "site" in `example_data.csv`):